Barizo

 Barizo is a fishing town in the northern part of Spain, specifically along the Costa da Morte in the province of A Coruña in the autonomous region of Galicia.
+The village is known for its estuarine environment and the Praia de Barizo, a quiet, U-shaped beach with fine white sand, protected by large rocks.

 Economy

 Barizo's economy depends mostly on fishing.
 Conveniently located along the Costa da Morte, Barizo is also dubbed as a resort town.
 Accommodations in this town are mostly consisted of small hotels offering cheap rates.
 Barizo is also known as an estuarine site.

 Prestige Oil Spill

 Barizo is one of the towns affected by the Prestige oil spill which happened off the Galician coast.
 Barizo was the most affected town according to a research study done after the Prestige oil spill.
 The Barizo beach suffered a high amount of Petroleum Hydrocarbon.
 The fishing industry also suffered a lot.

 Other necessary information

 Galician language is widely spoken in the town.